-- firefighters/EMTs and are supported by 28 volunteers that come together to help keep our community safe.
+- and are supported by 28 volunteers that come together to help keep our community safe.
 Our coverage area includes the city of Tenino, unincorporated Tenino, Skookumchuck, Gibson Valley, and Violet Prairie. - Southeast Thurston Fire Authority (SETFA -) S.E.
-Thurston Fire Authority (SETFA) is responsible for fire suppression, emergency medical services, rescue activities, mitigation of disasters and hazardous materials over 129 square miles.
+Thurston Fire Authority (SETFA) is responsible for fire suppression, emergency medical services, rescue activities, mitigation of disasters and hazardous materials.
 In addition to emergency work, SETFA firefighters provide a wide range of services to the community including blood-pressure screening, tours of fire stations and apparatus, and fire and life safety presentations within the community.
-The Operations Division is comprised of 33 Line Staff, including 1 Fire Chief, 3 Battalion Chiefs and 12 volunteers, operating two fire stations (Station #21 in Yelm and Station #24 in Rainier).
-Fire fighters and volunteers have A, B, and C shifts; each are 48-hour shifts with 96 hours off.
-SETFA serves approximately 30,000 residents, answering up to 4,000 calls per year. - Bucoda FD (Bucoda Volunteer Fire Department Bucoda, WA (Address, Phone, and Fax)) Bucoda Volunteer Fire Dept., located in Bucoda, Washington, is a local fire department dedicated to protecting the community from fire and other emergencies.
+The Operations Division is comprised of six career fire fighters (plus volunteers) per shift operating two fire stations (Station #21 in Yelm and Station #24 in Rainier) who work alternating schedules.
+Fire fighters and volunteers have A, B, and C shifts; each are 48 hour shifts with 96 hours off.
+SETFA serves approximately 33,750 citizens who reside in the surrounding 84 square miles. - Bucoda FD (Bucoda Volunteer Fire Department Bucoda, WA (Address, Phone, and Fax)) Bucoda Volunteer Fire Dept., located in Bucoda, Washington, is a local fire department dedicated to protecting the community from fire and other emergencies.
 With a commitment to safety and operational excellence, the department provides fire suppression services and responds to a variety of emergency situations. - Bald Hills FD 17 (Bald Hills Fire Department Honor, Courage, Compassion, Commitment.)
-The primarily, volunteer fire district is comprised of roughly 20 volunteers and 3 paid employees (1 full-time fire chief, 1 full-time captain, and 1 part-time district secretary) and is located in the rural southeast corner of Thurston County.
-Bald Hills serves a local community of approximately 4,190 citizens, within approximately 70 square miles and provides fire suppression and basic life support emergency medical services.
-Their core values are honor, courage, compassion and commitment.
+Our, primarily, volunteer fire district is comprised of roughly 20 volunteers and 3 paid employees (1 full-time fire chief, 1 full-time captain, and 1 part-time district secretary) and is located in the rural southeast corner of Thurston County.
+We serve a local community of approximately 4,190 citizens, within approximately 70 square miles.
+We provide fire suppression and basic life support emergency medical services.
+Our core values are honor, courage, compassion and commitment.

-Figure 3.9.
+Figure 3.8.
 South Thurston Fire Districts